everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 #### WASI Logging

-To provide more detailed, localized information when reporting runtime execution errors and helpful workflow events, Every CLI exposes logs executed by guest programs atop the Homestar host runtime.
-As we'll demonstrate later in this post, by calling `log` in your guest code, Every CLI can then display these logs in a console at a certain level of verbosity and with contextual information.
-To emit these log messages, the Homestar runtime implements the [WASI logging WIT proposed interface][wasi-logging], exposing the `log` method to function writers for integration into their programs, all without having to worry about formatting and setup.
+Every CLI reports logs executed by guest programs running on the Homestar host runtime.
+In order to emit log messages, Homestar implements the [WASI logging WIT proposed interface][wasi-logging] which exposes the `log` method to function writers for integration into their programs.
+As we'll demonstrate later in this post, when you call `log` in your guest code, Every CLI will display logs in a console at a specified level of verbosity and with contextual information.

+In addition, Every CLI provides detailed information that reports workflow events and runtime execution errors.

 ### Our functions